-Staff and students have been provided clear routines and expectations for the start of each day, the starts and ends of lessons as well as transition between lessons.
+Staff and students have been provided clear routines and expectations for the start of each day, the starts and ends of lessons as well as transition between lessons in The Smithdon Way.

 Lessons should begin in an orderly fashion with students greeted at the door and expected to stand behind their chairs until the teacher begins the lesson.
 Lessons should end with an orderly dismissal, having had time to pack up effectively and ready to leave quietly.